donejs/donejs/docs/guide.md

 ## What's next?

-In this guide we have created a small chat application that connects to a remote API with DoneJS.
+In this guide we created a small chat application that connects to a remote API with DoneJS.
 It has routing between two pages and can send and receive messages in real-time.
 We built an optimized bundle for production and deployed it to a static file host and CDN.
 Last, we made builds of the application as a mobile and desktop application.

 If you want to learn more about DoneJS - like how to create more complex custom elements and routes, write and automatically run tests, Continuous Integration and Continuous Deployment - head over to the [place-my-order Guide](./place-my-order.html).